4.1 Extracting Rules From Examples

 Rule-extraction checklist

-• Test the rule against a new practice-style item.
+• Test the rule against a new item; if it fails, narrow it.

 Test Your Knowledge